 8. Overpriced hosting plans

-Please guys, don’t get fooled by the marketing words and always look with your own eyes.
+Don’t get fooled by hosting companies’ marketing gimmicks and always look with your own eyes.

 Check the hosting price with other companies and review their hosting plans thoroughly.
 How much disk storage are you getting; how many MySQL databases are allowed; how many FTP accounts are allowed; how many addon domains are allowed; what is the inodes limitation – these are the questions to be asked before handing out your credit card information.